Kelis Talks Money Stolen By The Neptunes & How Rihanna’s Assault Pics Helped Her Leave Nas

 Fresh from being a contestant on The Masked Singer, Kelis did an interview with The Guardian to discuss a few important topics.
 The “Trick Me” hitmaker will be celebrating the 20th-anniversary of her debut album, Kaleidoscope, with a tour and has admitted that reflecting on that era hasn’t been easy.

 Kelis made the record with her then close friend Pharrell Williams and Chad Hugo, also known as The Neptunes.
-She met them through a mutual friend at a performing arts school and they started working together.
+She met them through a mutual friend at a performing arts school and decided to start working together.
 She was 19-years-old at the time and was oblivious to a lot of the politics surrounding the music industry.

 “I thought it was a beautiful and pure, creative safe space,” she said.